ghosty2004/youtube-convert/README.md

 **Usage:**

-- Just create **download.txt** file in root directory, then input in the text document the youtube titles.
+- Create **download.txt** file in root directory, then input in the text document the youtube titles or links.
 - Have fun :)